gizemayegul/lab-react-cohort-tools/README.md

 ## Introduction

 In this exercise, you will practice using React Router to create a multi-page React application.
 The application that you will be working on today is called Cohort Tools.
 It is a simple application that allows a teacher to manage students in a cohort of a coding bootcamp.
+By the end of the exercise, you will have created a React application that contains multiple pages and uses React Router to navigate between pages.
+You will also use React Router to access URL parameters and create a dynamic page that renders content based on the URL parameter values.

 <br>